mingukkang/ENAS-Tensorflow/README.md

 Unlike the author's code, This code can work in a windows 10 enviroment and you can use your own data.

-Also you can apply data augmentation using n_aug_img which is explained below.
+Also you can apply data augmentation using "n_aug_img" which is explained below.

 ## Enviroment
 - OS: Window 10(Ubuntu 16.04 is possible)